 - To select the port or VLAN.

 - ► To specify the ACL priority.

-- ► To select the direction.

 - ▶ To select the ACL using the group name.

-□ Open the Network Security > ACL > Assignment dialog.
-Click the button.
+□ Open the Network Security > ACL > Assignment dialog. □ Click the 🛱 button.
 The dialog displays the Create window.
 In the Port/VLAN field, specify the desired port or the desired VLAN.
-In the Priority field, specify the priority.
-In the Direction field, specify the data packets to which the device applies the rule.
-In the Group name field, specify the rule the device assigns to the port or the VLAN. □ Click the Ok button. $\Box$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
+In the Priority field, specify the priority. □ In the Direction field, specify the data packets to which the device applies the rule.
+In the Group name field, specify the rule the device assigns to the port or the VLAN \Box Click the Ok button. \Box Apply the settings temporarily.
+To do this, click the \checkmark button.